dashingsoft/pyarmor/docs/reference/environments.rst

  Environments
 ==============

+.. highlight:: none

 Building Device
 ===============

 Building device is to run :command:`pyarmor` to geneate obfuscated scripts and all the other required files.

 Supported Platforms: